 Shares represented by proxies which are marked "withhold authority" with respect to the election of any particular nominee for director, or to deny discretionary authority on any other matters will be counted as shares present and entitled to vote, and accordingly any such marking of a proxy will have the same effect as a vote against the proposal to which it relates.
-Brokers who hold shares in street name lack authority to vote such shares for the election of directors and certain other "non-discretionary" matters, absent specific instructions from their customers.
-Shares subject to such "broker non-votes" will not be treated as shares entitled to vote on the matters to which they relate and therefore will be treated as not present at the meeting for those purposes, but otherwise will have no effect on the outcome of the voting on such matters.
-Brokers may no longer vote on the election of directors in the absence of specific instructions from a shareholder.
-As such, shareholders are encouraged to provide instructions to their brokers regarding the voting of their shares.
+Brokers who hold shares in street name lack authority to vote such shares for the election of directors, absent specific instructions from their customers.
+Shares subject to such "broker non-votes" are considered present for purposes of establishing a quorum but not entitled to vote on the matters to which they relate and therefore will not have any impact on the outcome of such proposal.
+Accordingly, shareholders are encouraged to provide instructions to their brokers regarding the voting of their shares.